goofball222/unifi/README.md

 | `STATDB_MONGO_URI` | ***mongodb://mongo:27017/unifi_stat*** | This sets the URI that UniFi should connect to for the statistics database |
 | `UNIFI_DB_NAME` | ***unifi*** | Sets a database name that can be connected and managed on the external Mongo DB server, must match with the URI variables (IE: unifi, unifi_stat = unifi). |

-**NB/IMPORTANT:** Although I've been running my own deployments with an external DB for a year or more without issue with these settings externalizing the DB, just like running the app itself in a Docker container, is considered experimental and totally unsupported by UBNT.
+**NB/IMPORTANT:** Although I've been running my own deployments with an external DB without issue with these settings externalizing the DB, just like running the app itself in a Docker container, is considered experimental and totally unsupported by UBNT.
 Full documentation for an external DB setup is outside the scope of this README and is left as an exercise for the interested reader.
 Additional information available on the [UBNT forums in this post](https://community.ubnt.com/t5/UniFi-Wireless/External-MongoDB-Server/m-p/1711073/highlight/true#M188357) and in the PDF post linked below.

 Additional UniFi [system.properties](https://help.ubnt.com/hc/en-us/articles/205202580-UniFi-system-properties-File-Explanation) config file settings can be passed to the container as -e/--env/environment flags at runtime [(more detail and a PDF with UBNT examples here)](https://community.ubnt.com/t5/UniFi-Wireless-Beta/Unifi-Controller-High-Availability/m-p/1801933/highlight/true#M43494).
 Envrionment variables must be in ALL CAPS and replace "." with "_". -- **IE:**